nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 # Establishing a Relationship

 In order to communicate with another Identity, a Relationship to that Identity is required.
+In this first part of the tutorial you will learn how to establish a Relationship between your Connector and another Identity.
+In this case the other Identity will be the using the App, but it could be another Connector as well.

 ## Connector: Create a Relationship Template